 Does Restraining Order Show Up on Background Check?
 Search Yours Free

-On the left is a personal protective order document and to the right is a woman with a red shirt and black pants holding a blue magnifying glass wondering does restraining order show up on background check since she had to see legal aid of her ex who is shown as a silhouette walking away from her.
+On the left, a personal protective order document is shown, while on the right, a woman in a red shirt and black pants holds a blue magnifying glass, contemplating whether a restraining order shows up on a background check after seeking legal aid due to a person, who is depicted as a silhouette walking away.

 A restraining order has a major impact on a person’s life and if it’s shown on a background check this can impact employment, housing, purchasing a firearm, obtaining an occupational license and more.